HenryMarsden/ServoControllerLib/README.md

 The `time.sleep(x)` value will need changing inside **TestScript.py** if the time between intervals of movement need changing. **_Ensure the value for `time.sleep(x)` is a multiple of the sample rate inside Iris minus 0.5_**

 ## Data Converter Script notes
-The **DataConverterScript.py** find the newest .csv file inside its current directory, detects the Iris detection type, and normalizes the values retrieved from the detector by Iris based on the distance traveled by the rotating servo.
+The **DataConverterScript.py** find the newest .csv file inside its current directory, detects the Iris detection type, and normalizes and averages the values retrieved from the detector, by Iris, by angle - based on the distance traveled by the rotating servo.
 The output of this will be put in a file called **output - [filename].csv**.

 To use this, **DataConverterScript.py** must be placed in the same directory as the Iris output .csv files.
 When the script has generated a file, said generated file must be removed from the directory, or Iris must capture more data, before the script should be used again (because the script saves needing inputs by automatically working on the newest .csv file inside its directory).
 **_Because of this time saving technique, it is reccomended that between each Iris run, the DataConverterScript.py be run_**